 If you are eligible for a Company Matching Contribution, the Company will contribute \$1 for each \$1 that you contribute to the Plan up to a maximum of 6% of your annual eligible pay.
-This means that in 2021, the Company will contribute up to \$17,400 (6% of \$290,000, the maximum eligible pay allowed for 2021 under IRS rules).
+This means that for 2024, the Company's maximum matching contribution for an eligible Plan participant is \$20,700 (6% of \$345,000, the maximum eligible pay allowed for 2024 under IRS rules).

-To be eligible for a Company Matching Contribution, you must be eligible for the Plan as described under "Eligibility and Enrollment" on page 9, with at least one year of employment, as determined under Plan rules.
+To be eligible for a Company Matching Contribution, you must be eligible for the Plan as described under "Eligibility and Enrollment" on page 10, with at least one full year of employment, as determined under Plan rules and applicable Treasury regulations.
+You are eligible for Company Matching Contributions as of the first day of the month following your completion of one full year of employment.

-Company Matching Contributions will be made on Before-Tax Contributions and/or Roth After-Tax Contributions up to 6% of eligible pay.
+Company Matching Contributions will be made on Before-Tax Contributions and Roth After-Tax Contributions up to 6% of eligible pay.